 Walter Owens serves as the minister of music, media, and arts at the Salem Baptist Church of Chicago.
-Walter has travelled around the world proclaiming the gospel on every continent except Antarctica.
+Walter has traveled around the world proclaiming the gospel on every continent except Antarctica.
 While in Prague, he was featured with the Czech Symphony Orchestra.
 Walter currently lectures as an adjunct professor at Columbia College of Chicago where he conducts the Gospel Choir and the Gospel Repertory Ensemble.
-He is professionally affiliated with the International Worship Leaders Institute, American Choral Directors Association, Phi Mu Alpha Sinfonia Music Fraternity, and Alpha Phi Alpha Fraternity, Inc. He also served on the editorial committee for the first edition of the African-American Heritage Hymnal at Howard Divinity School.
+He is professionally affiliated with the International Worship Leaders Institute and several other music fraternities.
+He also served on the editorial committee for the first edition of the African American Heritage Hymnal at Howard Divinity School.
 Walter and his wife, Terri Hord-Owens, live in Chicago.

-The Moody Chorale, conducted by Xiangtang Hong, founded in 1946, has long been recognized as one of the leading collegiate choral organizations specializing in sacred music.
+The Moody Chorale, founded in 1946, has long been recognized as one of the leading collegiate choral organizations specializing in sacred music.
 Its purpose is to lead men and women in the worship of our Creator and Redeemer by ministering the Word of God through music, Scripture, and personal testimony.
 The repertoire includes a broad range of music chosen from all periods of music history.
-The Chorale tours the United States twice each year, as well as traveling on occasional overseas tours.
+The Chorale tours the United States twice each year and also goes on occasional overseas tours.
 The group has ministered in Australia, Europe, the Far East, Central America, and Israel.
-The Chorale’s most recent ministry tour was to Romania and Poland, in addition to a North American tour in March 2018.
+The Chorale’s most recent international ministry tour was to Romania and Poland, in addition to a North American tour in March 2018.
 For more information visit moody.edu/music-department.

 MOODY Campus Orchestra

-The Moody Campus Orchestra, consists fo students and faculty members from Moody Bible Insitute, and musicians from the local community.
+The Moody Campus Orchestra consists of students and faculty members from Moody Bible Insitute, and musicians from the local community.
 Performing a diverse repetoire, the Orchestra plays classical and modern music and arrangements of church music.
+The Campus Orchestra shares the joy of music and our faith in God through music.
 Strong community relationships are built and maintained as the orchestra performs in venues including churches and schools locally and beyond.
 For more information visit moody.edu/music-department.

 THe MBI Gospel Ensemble

 The MBI Gospel Ensemble uses music to share the good news of Jesus Christ.
-The group is compromised of a choir and a band, and members are exposed to many different styles of gospel music.
-This ensemble places an emphasis on the Word of God and conveying love through a ministerial message of praise and contemporary gospel styles.
+The group is composed of a choir and a band, and members are exposed to many different styles of gospel music.
+The Gospel Ensemble places an emphasis on the Word of God and conveying love through a ministerial message of praise with contemporary and traditional gospel styles.
 The Gospel Ensemble performs concerts in the Chicagoland area at churches, schools, and organizations.
 For more information, visit moody.edu/music-department.

 The Moody Worship Collectives

-The Moody Worship Collectives, seek to worship God and lead others in worshipping Him through contemporary praise music.
-All types of stage-based arts are incorporated to add richeness and variety to corporate worship.
+The Moody Worship Collectives seek to worship God and lead others in worshiping Him through contemporary praise music.
+All types of stage-based arts are incorporated to add richness and variety to corporate worship.
 Members of the Worship Collectives are Moody students from all majors.
-Performance and worship leadership opportunities include many on-campus events such as Candlelight Carols and Chapel as well as off-campus performances at churches and on tours.
+Performance and worship leadership includes many on-campus events such as Candlelight Carols and chapel as well as off-campus performances at churches and on tours.
 For more information visit moody.edu/music-department.